kopanicakova/kopanicakova.github.io/_pages/portfolio.md

 	    </div>
 	</div>

 <div style="text-align: justify"><br/> Deep neural networks (DNNs) suffer from a computationally exhaustive training phase, which limits their applicability and hinders their development.
-During the training phase, the parameters of the network are determined by minimizing a highly non-convex loss functional.
-My research objective is to enhance the training of DNNs by leveraging multilevel minimization techniques.
-The ongoing developments explore two complementary approaches for the construction of the multilevel hierarchy and transfer operators.The first approach is tailored for the finite-sum optimization problems and constructs a multilevel hierarchy by coarsening in a number of samples, while the number of parameters is kept fixed.
-The second approach considers coarsening in parameter space.
-A particular focus is given to ODE-based network architectures, the structure of which can be explored to construct the multilevel hierarchy and transfer operators.
-The devised training methods achieve a significant reduction of computational cost for various classification and regression tasks, compared to standard single-level optimizers.
-Additionally, the methods typically exhibit lower sensitivity to the choice of the initial guess. </div>
+During the training phase, the parameters of the network are determined by minimizing a highly non-convex loss function.
+My research objective is to enhance the training of DNNs by leveraging multilevel and domain-decomposition techniques.
+This entails developing novel optimization methods, which perform well in large-scale stochastic settings, thus which are memory and computationally efficient and convergence of which does not deteriorate in the presence of sub-sampling noise.
+Moreover, it is important to devise novel strategies for constructing the multilevel hierarchy and for partitioning the parameter/data space.
+This can be achieved by exploring the structure of the network's architecture, data representation, and the properties of the loss function. </div>

 <span style="color:rgb(199, 21, 133, 0.75); font-size: 14px"> Related references: </span><br />
 <span style="font-size: 12px">
+[1] A. Kopaničáková, H. Kothari, G. Karniadakis and R. Krause.
+Enhancing training of physics-informed neural networks using domain-decomposition based preconditioning strategies. <br />
-[1] S. Gratton, A. Kopaničáková and Ph.
+[2] S. Gratton, A. Kopaničáková and Ph.
 L. Toint.
 Multilevel Objective-Function-Free Optimization with an Application to Neural Networks Training. <br />
-[2] A. Kopaničáková and R. Krause.
+[3] A. Kopaničáková and R. Krause.
 Globally Convergent Multilevel Training of Deep Residual Networks. <br />
-[3] L. Gaedke-Merzhauser*, A. Kopaničáková*, and R. Krause.
+[4] L. Gaedke-Merzhauser*, A. Kopaničáková*, and R. Krause.
 Multilevel minimization for deep residual networks. <br />
-[4] C. von Planta, A. Kopaničáková, and R. Krause.
+[5] C. von Planta, A. Kopaničáková, and R. Krause.
 Training of residual networks with stochastic MG/Opt. <br />
-[5] V. Braglia*, A. Kopaničáková*, and R. Krause.
+[6] V. Braglia*, A. Kopaničáková*, and R. Krause.
 A multilevel approach to training. <br />
 </span>
 </body>